 I appreciate boxing skill as much as anyone, but no one can deny that a furious slugfest keeps eyes fixated on the screen, while a technical masterpiece rarely does.
 Everyone remembers Ali vs Frazier III, Hagler vs Hearns, or Castillo vs Corrales I; the same just can’t be said for Mayweather vs Baldomir.

 And when it comes to unforgettable action and the warriors who have generously provided it, Montreal-raised Arturo “Thunder” Gatti is near the top of the list.
 He was a true blood-and-guts champion, one of the most exciting battlers of recent decades.
-And that’s not to say he didn’t have boxing skills, because at times he did display quick hands and deft footwork, but for the most part, fleeting moments is all they were.
+And that’s not to say he didn’t have boxing skills, because at times he displayed quick hands and deft footwork, but for the most part, fleeting moments is all they were.
 Such tactics were abandoned as soon as he got tagged hard, which was a common occurrence in his fights, and then the brave slugger came to the fore.

 While it may not have been the smartest move for his health, longevity and winning percentage, Gatti’s eagerness to throw down and slug it out is what propelled him into the Hall of Fame.
 All the legendary wars in which he was a willing participant are what endear him to boxing fans around the globe.
 He was willing to take two heavy shots to land one of his own, and that warrior spirit deserves to be forever recognized and respected.